dinosauria123/Koko/INSTALL.md

     make install

-which installs the executable 'koko' in '/usr/local/bin'.
+which installs the executables 'koko-cli' and 'koko-gui' in '/usr/local/bin' and the program data in the directory '/usr/local/KODS'.
 When a directory prefix other than '/usr/local' is desired, e.g. '/opt', then the installation directory can be changed by specifying the directory prefix during installation:

     make PREFIX=/opt install